. Kisco Home : products : SafeNet/400 : Product Summary .

-SafeNet/400 protects your iSeries system from unwanted and unauthorized access via network connections, including the Internet.
+SafeNet/i protects your iSeries system from unwanted and unauthorized access via network connections, including the Internet.
 It lets authorized users do the work they need while keeping unauthorized users out.
-Modern network connections, like Client Access/400, FTP, ODBC and others, can leave the information on your AS/400 exposed.
-SafeNet/400 closes this exposure, and it does it without forcing you to change the way you already have your system set up.
+Modern network connections, like iSeries Access, Access Client Solutions, FTP, ODBC and others, can leave the information on your IBM i exposed.
+SafeNet/i closes this exposure, and it does it without forcing you to change the way you already have your system set up.

 Did you know ....

-• Many Client/Server functions bypass traditional OS/400 security checking unless you have fully implemented object level security.
+• Many Client/Server functions bypass traditional IBM i/OS security checking unless you have fully implemented object level security.

 • Without this same full implementation of object level security, a PC-based Client database tool, such as Microsoft Access, can ACCESS any data file on your system.